streetmix/vehicle-profile-editor/README.md

     "calc": "x + 80", // (optional) calculation of this value (see section below) "thresholds": [[0, 100], [100, 500], [500, 4000], [4000]] // values mapped to a 4-point scale
   },
-  ...
+  // for more than one attribute, put each attribute object in an array ...
 ]
 ```